 Though of course, Hong Kong travel can be fairly exciting too, and you feel the energy the moment you land there (it’s electric) with pretty much every street bustling with action.

 But at the same time, everything still follows a routine, an order.
 Buses in Hong Kong are clean and efficient.
 People speak fluent English.
 Food is always hygienic.
 The metro station, despite being always super-packed, never feels suffocating (unless you were unlucky enough to experience an MTR station at rush hour).

 It also didn’t feel, even for a moment, that I should beware of pickpockets, or of being ripped off by a local restaurant with their fake menu.
 The only intrusive behaviour was, however, by numerous knock-off Rolex sellers.

-So yea, Hong Kong was perfect in every sense.
-And to honestly admit it, it felt as one of those rare vibrant towns that have just enough wildness you may want to handle on a holiday, or for getting your feet wet before a long crazy Asia odyssey.
+So yea, as I explored all those places to visit in Hong Kong, the city felt perfect in every sense.
+It felt like one of those rare vibrant towns that have just enough wildness you may want to handle on a holiday, or for getting your feet wet before a long crazy Asia odyssey.

 Hong Kong is moreover home to a Disneyland, adventure parks, underwater aquariums, and even a wax museum — so certainly no dearth of tourist attractions.

 For foodies, a Hong Kong travel trip means enjoying a place that has the maximum number of restaurants or cafes per capita.
 It is also a place to score the cheapest Michelin-starred food on the planet.

 No wonder, Hong Kong has cemented itself as a world destination.

 I visited Hong Kong on a blog trip by Cathay Pacific Airlines.
 Though my trip was taken care of by them, all suggestions in this blog are solely personal.